Mount Misen

 Mount Misen (弥山, Misen) is the sacred mountain on Itsukushima in Hatsukaichi, Hiroshima, Japan, and is the highest mountain on the island at 535 m; it is situated within the World Heritage area of Itsukushima Shrine.

 The sea around the island (Seto Inland Sea) and all of the island are within Setonaikai National Park.

 The north side of the mountain is covered by primeval forest which is protected by Hiroshima prefecture.
 The foot of the mountain has Momijidani-Kōen (紅葉谷公園, Maple Valley Park).

 According to the website of Miyajima Tourist Association, Mount Misen was visited by Kūkai in the year 806, the 1st year of the Daidō era.
 Since ancient times, the mountain has been an important destination for religious visitors.

-Seven Wonders of the Misen
+Seven Wonders of Misen

 The Seven Wonders of Misen, which come from ancient tales, are as follows: